-The validity of the debentures has been passed upon for us by Jones Day, Palo Alto, California.
+The validity of the debentures have been passed upon for us by Jones Day, Palo Alto, California.
 Selected legal matters with respect to the debentures will be passed upon for the underwriters by Skadden, Arps, Slate, Meagher & Flom LLP, Palo Alto, California.
-Davis Polk & Wardwell, New York, New York, acted as counsel to the option counterparties with respect to the convertible debenture hedge and warrant transactions.